-- Each peer review event lasts two days - Dening and closing plenaries bring together all participants across peer review groups - Three discussion rounds will address each peer review's three guiding questions in turn. - o The common guiding question will be addressed during a joint session. - o The other guiding questions will be address in parallel sessions - The event will include informal networking opportunities - The event will include study visits to relevant sites in the host city
+- Each peer review event lasts two days. - Dening and closing plenaries bring together all participants across peer review groups - Three discussion rounds will address each peer review's three quiding questions in turn. - The common guiding question may be addressed during a joint session. - The other guiding guestions will be addressed in parallel sessions. - The event will include informal networking opportunities.

+The event will include study visits to relevant sites in the host city.